 We know it’s hard, but if you can hang in there when all your brain can think about is food and you’re working out more to maintain your weight, you’re on the home straight.
 Once you’ve hit your set point plateau your body likely needs time to adjust to your new weight.

 Then you’ll have established a different set point and your body will respond like that’s your ‘new normal’ and you can begin losing pounds again, if you want or need to.

 So that’s it!
 That’s how you can outsmart your body’s set point and continue to lose weight even after you think you’ve reached a plateau.
 Weight loss doesn’t happen in six weeks, it’s what you do in the months that follow that really count.
-That’s why our core 12-week programme sets you up with the knowledge, confidence and tools you need (and yes, a motivational kick-start to your weight loss) to then achieve your long term goals and live a healthy lifestyle forever.
+That’s why our Core programme sets you up with the knowledge, confidence and tools you need (and yes, a motivational kick-start to your weight loss) to then achieve your long term goals and live a healthy lifestyle forever.
 Remember the hare and tortoise?
 Slow and steady wins the race.